llepogam/JEDHA/Block 1  - Kayak Project/README.md

 The target of this project is to plan a trip based on the weather data.
 Here are the steps handled in this project
 - Spotting the best cities to explore based on the 7 days weather forecast
 - Find the available hotels in the next days in these cities
-- Create vizualisation per cities of the available hotel and store them on a S3 bucket
+- Create vizualisation per cities of the available hotel and store them on a S3 bucket and a SQL server

 ## Project Structure